Hardware Efficient Approximate Convolution with Tunable Error Tolerance for CNNs: Introduction

-In literature, this sparsity has been exploited in primarily two ways, the first being pruning weights which have a negligible contribution to the output and the second by skipping the computation of MAC operations when the input activation is 0.
-These do not directly lead to reduction in number of cycles required as in modern hardware MACs are executed in parallel, which means that even though an operation is skipped, that thread will have to wait for the completion of execution of parallel threads before proceeding to the next operation.
+In literature, this sparsity has been exploited primarily in two ways, the first being pruning the weights which have a negligible contribution to the output and the second by skipping the computation of MAC operations when the input activation is 0.
+Both these methods do not directly lead to reduction in number of cycles required as in modern hardware MACs are executed in parallel, which means that even though an operation is skipped, that thread will have to wait for the completion of execution of parallel threads before proceeding to the next operation.
 Specialized hardware relies on storing only the non-zero values in CSR (compressed sparse row) format or CSC (Compressed Sparse Column) format and accessing elements via indexing, but this results in substantial control and power overhead.

-However, the power consumption can be brought down by clock gating a multiplier when a MAC operation need not be performed.
+However, power consumption can be reduced by clock gating a multiplier when a MAC operation is not necessary.
 Prior research has shown that the dominant factor in power consumption is data access and not MAC operations, hence energy savings are sub-linear with respect to operation reduction.
-Han et al. [1] reported 3-5 pJ per 32-bit MAC operation and 5-10 pJ per 32-bit SRAM access for 45nm technology, meaning that reducing MAC operations by 100\% will result in power reduction by about 25-50\% if corresponding memory access is not optimized, assuming data present in SRAM.
-K. Guo et al. [16] reported that typical energy for a 32-bit SRAM access costs twice as much as 32-bit multiplication for 22nm technology, implying 100\% MAC reduction would result in about 33\% power reduction.
-Chen et al. [10] achieved a 45\% power consumption reduction by zero skipping at 65 nm technology.
-DRAM access costs multiple orders of magnitude greater than either SRAM access or MAC operation.
+Han et al. [4] reported 3-5 pJ per 32-bit MAC operation and 5-10 pJ per 32-bit SRAM access for 45nm technology, meaning that reducing MAC operations by 100\% will result in a reduction of power by about 25-50\% if the corresponding memory access is not optimized, assuming data present in SRAM.
+K. Guo et al. [5] reported that typical energy for 32-bit SRAM access costs twice as much as 32-bit multiplication for 22nm technology, implying 100\% reduction in MAC operations would result in about 33\% power reduction.
+Chen et al. [6] achieved a 45\% reduction in power by zero skipping with 65nm technology.
+DRAM access costs multiple orders of magnitude greater than both SRAM access or MAC operation.